 MLIS Program Resources

-Students thinking of enrolling in the MLIS program are welcome to meet and discuss their questions and concerns with one of the School’s Graduate Academic Advisors.
-Once accepted by the School of Information Studies, students are expected to work closely with their advisors and their assigned faculty mentor to tailor a program that best suits their interests and career goals.
+Students considering enrolling in the MLIS program are welcome to meet with one of the School’s Graduate Academic Advisors to discuss their questions and concerns.
+Once accepted by the School of Information Studies, students are expected to work closely with their advisors to tailor a program that best suits their interests and career goals.